kvarak/dnd/docs/_Classes/alchemist.md

 Once you use this ability, you cannot do so again with the same compliant/charmed effect active.

 ### Vertigo
-At 7th level, you can tap into a mind you have subdued at the moment of clarity and wrack them with pain.
+You can tap into a mind you have subdued at the moment of clarity and wrack them with pain.
 As a ***reaction*** when a creature compliant or charmed by you ends that effect and is within 30 ft, you can deal 3d8 psychic damage to the target.
 You can choose to instead use this feature as a ***bonus action*** while the creature is compliant or charmed by you, ending the effect.

 ### Advanced Sway
-Starting at 10th level, you have perfected pheromones that can pierce through even the strongest minds.
+You have perfected pheromones that can pierce through even the strongest minds.
 A creature who is normally immune to the charmed condition is not immune to effects of your abilities.

 In addition, when a creature is made compliant or charmed by you, you may use an ***action*** and expend a hallucinogen concoction to automatically reset the duration of the spell or effect as if just cast.

 ### Dazing Vertigo
-By 16th level, your abilities to injure minds and manipulate brains allows you to punish those who would resist your charms.
+Your abilities to injure minds and manipulate brains allows you to punish those who would resist your charms.
 The damage of your Vertigo increases to 6d8 + your Intelligence modifier, and the target must succeed on an Intelligence saving throw against your spell save DC or be stunned until the end of your next turn.

 <hr class="classdivider">